Information on funding sources

 Other people who can help with Information on funding sources

-Fundraising ideas and information, Information about conducting research, Information about monitoring and evaluation, Information for social enterprises and co-operatives, Information on funding sources, Information on insurance, Information on legal structures, Information on producing financial and business plans, Information on running a group, Information on running events and festivals, Support for artists and arts organisations
+Fundraising ideas and information, Information about conducting research, Information about monitoring and evaluation, Information on funding sources, Information on insurance, Information on legal structures, Information on producing financial and business plans, Information on running a group, Information on running events and festivals, Support for artists and arts organisations

 Information about arts council funding, lottery funding and lots of useful links to other art related things.

 Plus useful information sheets on aspects of running an arts organisation, such as insurance, organising an event, setting up a business and working with communities.

 They don't publish an email address.
 You have to complete the

 Community venues, Information on food hygiene, Information on funding sources, Information on insurance, Information on producing financial and business plans, Training for community groups

 Provide a range of support services for community groups who want to run activities to do with growing or cooking food.